ITSLeeds/TDS/coursework-template.md

     to make it work on larger datasets, e.g. with reference to a benchmark to test different methods/implementations.

-19. Provide evidence of teamwork, e.g. how work was divided, scheduled, and managed.
+19. Provide evidence of building on previous research.

 20. Give examples of how you communicated your own ideas to the target audience of the report and within the group.